 Polar bears are also very large due to the amount of insulation they have.
 Polar bears have a thick, dense coat of underfur as well as an outer coat of guard hairs.
-Beneath their fur, these bears have a 4 inch (10 centimeter) thick layer of fatty tissue.
+Beneath their fur, these bears have a 4-inch (10 centimeters) thick layer of fatty tissue.
 This fat and fur insulate polar bears from the extremely cold temperatures the inhabit.

 Polar bears are classified as marine mammals because they spend a significant amount of time at sea.
-They have massive paws about 12-inches across that assist them in swimming.
+They have massive paws about 12 inches across that assist them in swimming.
 The large amount of fat insulating the polar bear also contributes to its ability to swim.
 The extra fat makes the bear more buoyant and allows for it to swim greater distances.
 Polar bears are incredible swimmers capable of swimming for days.
 The furthest a polar bear has ever been recorded swimming was a female in the Bering Sea.
-She swam for 9 consecutive days spanning 400 miles to reach distant ice.
+She swam for nine consecutive days, spanning 400 miles, to reach distant ice.